NBISweden/aida-datahub-docs/docs/dsp/getting-started/vm-access.md

 ssh -o "ProxyJump your.email@example.com@dsp.aida.scilifelab.se" ubuntu@10.253.16.34
 ```

-where `your.email@example.com` is replaced by your actual e-mail address used
+where `your.email@example.com` is replaced by your actual email address used
 for DSP.
 There will be a lot of `@` characters on that line, but it's fine.

 Running that command will probably ask you to about the key the first time.